Friday, June 28, 2013

 I liked the Academy’s choice, David Lean's highly respected, The Bridge on the River Kwai.
 Though I feel the film loses focus as it spins towards its end (and after the first 2 hours, I got the point.
 There was no need to belabor it)

-🎭Acting wise, oh what a crowd, even beyond those I nominated (ala Van Heflin in 3:10 to Yuma, Rod Steiger in Across the Bridge, Pedro Infante in Tizoc, Anthony Perkins in Fear Strikes Out, Guinness & Holden, in the River Kwai, and in support, Peter Van Eyck in Retour de manive).
+🎭Acting wise, oh what a crowd, even beyond those I nominated (ala Van Heflin in 3:10 to Yuma, Rod Steiger in Across the Bridge, Pedro Infante in Tizoc, Anthony Perkins in Fear Strikes Out, Guinness & Holden, in the River Kwai, Michael Redgrave in Time Without Pity, and in support, Peter Van Eyck in Retour de manive).
 While my male lead might not be as accomplished a big screen actor as many of my honorable mentions, he tapped into something special here.
 It's an iconic, ferocious performance.
 But I think he really excels -not when he's chewing scenery with the best of 'em- but in those quieter, toned down moments.
 The ladies?
 Again, there was some stiff competition, and I really loved Neal and Masina, but -speaking of iconic roles- I felt Joanne was operating on another world.

 Best Actor: Andy Griffith, A Face in the Crowd